UrbanInstitute/nccs/_datasets/pacs.md

 ## Political Nonprofits

-Nonprofits with 527 status are organized primarily to "influence the selection, nomination, election, appointment or defeat of candidates to federal, state or local public office."
-In a post Citizen's United world where powerful interest groups seek new ways to assert political influence data on political nonprofits are more important than ever.
+Nonprofits with 527 status are [primarily established](https://www.irs.gov/charities-non-profits/political-organizations) to “influence the selection, nomination, election, appointment or defeat of candidates to federal, state or local public office.”
+In the post–Citizen's United era, where powerful interest groups are seeking new ways to assert political influence, data related to these political nonprofits have become more important than ever.

-Political Action Committees are formed when nonprofits, those typically incorporated with 501c4 status (as opposed to 501c3 charities) apply for 527 status by [completing Form 8871](https://www.irs.gov/charities-non-profits/political-organizations/political-organization-filing-and-disclosure). **POL-ORGS-FM-8871** and **POL-ORGS-SCHED-D**, **POL-ORGS-SCHED-E**, and **POL-ORGS-SCHED-R** all contain metadata and disclosures from the application process.
-They are static files describing organizations traits.
+Political action committees often emerge when nonprofits, typically incorporated with 501(c)(4) status (as opposed to 501(c)(3) charities), apply for 527 status.
+This application process is documented in forms such as [completing Form 8871](https://www.irs.gov/charities-non-profits/political-organizations/political-organization-filing-and-disclosure). **POL-ORGS-FM-8871** and **POL-ORGS-SCHED-D**, **POL-ORGS-SCHED-E**, and **POL-ORGS-SCHED-R** all contain metadata and disclosures from the application process.
+These documents are static files describing the characteristics of these organizations.

-Once recognized they are required to continue filing IRS 990 forms like typical nonprofits, but they are also required to complete [Form 8872 disclosures](https://www.irs.gov/charities-non-profits/political-organizations/political-organization-filing-and-disclosure) described in tables **POL-ORGS-FM-8872**, **POL-ORGS-SCHED-A**, and **POL-ORGS-SCHED-B**.
+Once recognized, these political nonprofits are required to continue filing IRS 990 forms, similar to typical nonprofits.
+But they are also required to submit [Form 8872 disclosures](https://www.irs.gov/charities-non-profits/political-organizations/political-organization-filing-and-disclosure) which are described in tables like **POL-ORGS-FM-8872**, **POL-ORGS-SCHED-A**, and **POL-ORGS-SCHED-B**.

-The IRS regularly releases data on PAC activities described in Forms 8871 and 8872.
-Unfortunately, [data is released in complicated ASCII formats](https://forms.irs.gov/app/pod/dataDownload/dataDownload): data types are mixed by row and a small percentage of cases break the ASCII structure because of malformed data.
-To make this data available to the sector we have written a parser to convert the raw files into well-structured tables.
+The IRS regularly releases data on PAC activities,  as documented in Forms 8871 and 8872.
+Unfortunately, the [data are released in complicated ASCII formats](https://forms.irs.gov/app/pod/dataDownload/dataDownload).
+These files can be challenging to work with because of mixed data types within rows and occasionally data irregularities that break the ASCII structure.
+To make these data available to the sector, Jesse Lecy has developed a parser to transform these raw files into well-structured tables.

 ## Usage